mrzealot/absolem/index.md

 </div>

 Metal (raw from the cutter's & brushed).
-I first cleaned the stains with rubbing alcohol and then brushed them with a metal sanding paper so make them look nice.
+I first cleaned the stains with rubbing alcohol and then brushed them with a metal sanding paper to make them look nice.
 Who'd've thought that you can make brushed metal by just taking a piece of metal, and... you know... brushing it?!
 My deep DIY experience shines here, but this really surprised me; I expected something more complicated.